VisualDroids/EZ-Backup-for-Toonboom-Harmony/docs/readme.md

   - Run `Visual Droids EZ Backup Windows Installer.exe`
   - If a `"Windows Protected your PC"` dialog shows up:
     - Click `More Info` then `Run Anyway`
-  - Choose your Toonboom Harmony Version
-  - Click on `Install`
 - In macOS:
   - While holding `control` in your keyboard, single click `Visual Droids EZ Backup MacOS Installer.app` and click `Open`
-  - When a `"macOS cannot verify the developer..."` dialog shows up, click `Open`
+  - When a `"macOS cannot verify the developer..."` dialog shows up, click `Open`.
+If you can't find the `Open` button, try the last step again.
 - Choose your Toonboom Harmony Version
 - Click on `Install`

 ## How to Use